AitorB16/Blockchain-based-integrity-monitoring-distributed-net-protocol/README.md

 - **src (main development):** application headers, source files, makefile and network deploying shell script.
 - **XML_config (configurations):** XML configuration file.

+>Note: Some RSA keys and configuration files have been left as example.

 ## Compilation instructions
 To compile use ```make```.
 To perform a clean build use ```make clean && make```.